Metol

-Synthesis
+Synthesis and degradation

 Several methods exist for the preparation of N-methylaminophenol.
 It arises by decarboxylation of N-4-hydroxyphenylglycine (Glycin).
 It can be obtained by reaction of hydroquinone with methylamine.

+Being an electron-rich arene, metol is readily degraded by hydrogen peroxide.

 Application

 Metol is an excellent developing agent for most continuous tone developer applications, and it has been widely used in published developer formulas as well as commercial products.
-However, it is difficult to produce highly concentrated developer solutions using Metol, and therefore most Metol developers are supplied in dry chemical mix.
+However, it is difficult to produce highly concentrated developer solutions using Metol, and therefore, most Metol developers are supplied in dry chemical mix.
 A developer containing both Metol and hydroquinone is called an MQ developer.
 This combination of agents provides greater developer activity since the rate of development by both agents together is greater than the sum of rates of development by each agent used alone (superadditivity).
 This combination is very versatile; by varying the quantities of Metol, hydroquinone, and restrainer, and adjusting the pH, the entire range of continuous tone developers can be made.
+A popular variation of this is known as 'Dr. Beers.'
+Two separate solutions are made up: one with Metol; one with hydroquinone.
+By mixing the two in varying proportions, various levels of contrast can be obtained.
 Therefore, this form of Metol replaced most other developing agents except for hydroquinone, Phenidone (which is more recent than Metol), and derivatives of Phenidone.
 Notable formulas include Eastman Kodak D-76 film developer, D-72 print developer, and D-96 motion picture negative developer.

 History

 Alfred Bogisch, working for a chemical company owned by Julius Hauff, discovered in 1891 that methylated p-aminophenol has more vigorous developing action than p-aminophenol.
 Hauff introduced this compound as a developing agent.
 The exact composition of Bogisch and Hauff's early Metol is unknown, but it was most likely methylated at the ortho position of the benzene ring (p-amino-o-methylphenol), rather than at the amino group.
 Some time later, Metol came to mean the N-methylated variety, and the o-methylated variety fell out of use.
-Aktien-Gesellschaft für Anilinfabrikation (AGFA) sold this compound under the trade name Metol, which became by far the most common name, followed by Eastman Kodak's trade name Elon.
+Aktien-Gesellschaft für Anilinfabrikation (AGFA) sold this compound under the trade name Metol, which became by far the most common name.

 Because it has been in use for this purpose for over 100 years, and often by amateur photographers, there is a substantial body of evidence regarding the health problems that contact with Metol can cause.
 These are principally local dermatitis of the hands and forearms.
-There is also some evidence of sensitization dermatitis, in which repeated exposure triggers a chronic condition that is resistant to medication.
-The use of Metol in highly caustic solutions and the presence of other materials in darkrooms that have been implicated in dermatitis—such as hexavalent chromium salts—may exacerbate some health impacts.
+There is also some evidence of sensitization dermatitis.